 Traveling alone can be anxiety-inducing at the best of times, and your instincts may be influenced by your overall fear.
 However, don’t ignore these feelings entirely!
 If you have a bad feeling or don’t like the look of a situation, take care of yourself and change your plans.
 This is always allowed, and never a bad idea, especially if it means you’ll get a good night’s sleep!

 Tell Someone Where You’re Headed

-In many solo situations, it is always an excellent idea to let someone else know where you’re going, and alert them when you arrive.
-You may be wondering who to ask, and hopefully there is someone in your life you can tell, use as a potential emergency contact.
+In many solo situations, it’s always an excellent idea to let someone else know where you’re going and alert them when you arrive.
+It’s worth messaging or ringing a trusted friend or family member, and it’s useful to also have someone in your life you can use as a potential emergency contact.

 It’s time to take a solo vacation!
 You decide camping in an RV will be your best bet to have a safe and fun time, and you’ve chosen a travel trailer as your style of rig.
 But what about travel trailers makes them a good choice for you traveling solo?
 What might be the downsides?

 The main perk of travel trailers in my book is their ability to be left at camp.
 If you’re on a solo journey, seeing new sights, the last thing you want is to travel in an overly large motorhome or camper.
 The best part of a travel trailer is the ability to leave it behind!
 Once you unhitch your RV from your vehicle, you’re free as a bird!

 Con: A Capable Tow Vehicle Is A Must